stephyraju/spiceworld/README.md

 * see recipes from other users to get new ideas.
 * easily navigate through the recipes by various main filters.
 * view all recipes as a Guest.
-* vote like/dislike for recipes added by other users
+* vote like/dislike for recipes added by other users.
 * search any specific recipe.
 * search recipes by different category.
 * Login and add my recipes.[Creatre]